Middle managers and supervisors

-- conduct regular scheduled meetings
+- Conduct regular scheduled WHS meetings

-- conduct tool box talks - an informal safety meeting that focuses on safety topics related to the specific job, such as workplace hazards and safe work practices.
+- Conduct tool box talks - an informal safety meeting that focuses on safety topics related to the specific job, such as workplace hazards and safe work practices.
 Meetings are normally short and held at the job site prior to the commencement of a job or work shift

-- engage in face-to-face discussions
+- Engage in face-to-face discussions

-- set up focus groups to deal with specific issues.
+- Set up focus groups to deal with specific issues.

-Other ways could include:
+Other ways to consult workers could include:

 - undertake worker surveys